Chapter 2:

 When I came in, it was packed with elderlies who just finished their morning exercise, so I thought I’d just say hi to the cats out the back for now.
 I kept passing them by each day, and on a few occasions, some hissed at me.
 It’s about time I get to know them and get a fluffy cuddle in.

 Though, in all honesty, it was an excuse, just as much as it was the truth.
-The elderly here do not hold back in scrutinising my face.
+The elderly here do not hold back in scrutinising my face, my build, my hair and my height, most definitely.
 Today, I rather have a quiet morning of cats judging me, not humans admiring me.

 But that too, was fully booked.
 Even the cats were preoccupied.
 A girl was already feeding them.
 She was crouched behind the building.
 She didn’t see me.
 Or maybe she did and pretended she didn’t.
 I shouldn’t have stared.
 But there was something about her.

+Her voice was amazing.
+She was singing for the cats.
 The cats adored her.
 They curled at her feet like offerings.
-She broke her bread into tiny pieces so each one got a fair share.
-She had that kind of presence.
-Gentle and hidden, almost trying to fold herself into the corner of the world so no one would trip over her.
+She broke bread into tiny pieces so each one got a fair share.
+She had that kind gentle and hidden presence.
+Like trying to fold herself into the corner of the world so no one would trip over her.

 Kindness does something to me.
 Always has.
 But this kindness in someone who looks like tragedy stitched into human form?
 That hits different.